 Here are more jokes related to other things, such as nature.

 Q: What do you bring to a party in the rain?

 Explanation: We say 비 (bi) for rain and 와요 (wayo) for come.
 And during parties, there’s a saying BYOB which stands for “bring your own bottle”.
 So when it rains you bring 비 와요. 비. (bi wayo bi).

 Q: When is the best time to catch a snowman?

 Explanation: The word 눈 (nun) has 2 meanings, snow and afternoon.
 With the double meaning, that’s why the best time to catch a snowman is in the afternoon!

-What is your favorite Korean joke?
+Did you enjoy the Korean jokes above?
+Learning the jokes in the Korean language will also help you appreciate Korean humor and Korean culture more!
 Let us know in the comments below and we’ll add them to the list!